GhoulKingR/dictionary-app/README.md

 ![Screenshot](./assets/screenshot.png)

-This dictionary web app only works in English.
-The app workd with a dictionary API from https://dictionaryapi.dev.
+A web application that allows you to search for the meaning of words.
+It only works in English, and uses the API from https://dictionaryapi.dev to find meanings of words.

 This app was built using TypeScript, Vite, and React.js.